 Disproving Violence to Drop a Frivolous Charge in Wisconsin

-The violence aspect leaves more room for interpretation.
+Violence leaves more room for interpretation.
 In addition to any unwanted physical contact, a domestic violence charge includes both direct threats and perceived threats.
-Violence, damaging property or making someone fear for their wellbeing based on your actions can all be considered domestic violence.
+Violence, damaging property or making someone fear for their well-being based on your words and/or actions can all be considered domestic violence.

 For example, if you break your roommate’s property out of anger during an argument, this action is deemed an act of violence.
-If the police get involved, you may be at risk for a domestic violence charge because it was an act of violence against a cohabitant- a conviction could threaten your ability to possess a firearm, secure housing and get a job.
+If the police get involved, you may be at risk for a domestic violence charge because it was an act of violence against a cohabitant.
+A conviction could threaten your ability to possess a firearm, secure housing and get a job.

 If you or someone you know is facing a domestic violence charge in Wisconsin, speaking with our Madison-based criminal defense attorneys as soon as possible is vital to the outcome of your case.
 Allowing time for a defense strategy is crucial; an impending court date can limit that time.

-Grieve Law LLC’s attorneys have a proven record of getting domestic violence cases dismissed, or a not-guilty verdict on many cases in Dane County.
-Numerous Grieve Law clients have had their first offense drunk driving, domestic violence, gun and drug related charges dropped or significantly reduced by working with Grieve Law.
+Grieve Law LLC’s attorneys have a proven record of getting domestic violence cases dismissed and obtaining not-guilty verdicts on several cases in Dane County.
+Numerous Grieve Law clients have had their first offense drunk driving, domestic violence, gun and drug-related charges dropped or significantly reduced by working with Grieve Law.
 Beginning with a free consultation, our domestic violence defense team listens to the specifics of your unique case and builds the strongest defense possible to give you a second chance at your future.

-When facing domestic violence charges in Waunakee, Fitchburg, Stoughton, Sun Prairie, Middleton or anywhere in Wisconsin you cannot compromise your freedom and rights on a cheap one-size-fits-all criminal defense attorney.
+When facing domestic violence charges in Waunakee, Fitchburg, Stoughton, Sun Prairie, Middleton or anywhere in Wisconsin, don't compromise your life and your freedom by chancing it with an average attorney.
 You need the Madison domestic violence lawyers with a reputation for winning.